-- Super-fast speeds that make the National Broadband Network seem relatively slow in comparison.
+- Super-fast speeds that make Australia’s NBN seem relatively slow in comparison.

-- A free trial period or 30+-day money-back guarantee, so you can test out the speeds without paying a cent.
+- Free trial period or 30-day money-back guarantee, so you can test out the speeds without paying a cent.

 - Sign up for a subscription or free trial with your preferred VPN provider.

 - Install the provider’s VPN app (for Windows, Mac, Android, iOS, etc.) or browser extension (for Chrome, Firefox, etc.).

 - Follow the set-up instructions.

 - Connect to a VPN server location in the country where you would like to browse from.

 9. How Do You Test an Australian VPN?